We love our Junior Volunteers

-Registration is now open for the winter 2020 junior volunteer classes at Tiny Lions.
+Registration is now open for the spring 2020 junior volunteer classes at Tiny Lions.
 Please use the links below to register and contact firstname.lastname@example.org with any questions.
 Thank you!

 Participants must be able to attend all dates of the selected class.
 Make-up dates are not available, and a missed class will prohibit completion of the program.
 We’re sorry, but all program fees are non-refundable and cannot be transferred to other class dates.
 For questions, please email email@example.com.

 Are you an animal lover between the ages of 12-17?
 We’d love for you to join our Junior Volunteers (JV) team!